KeithTheEE/redditPythonHelper/ROADMAP.md

  A function which polls one of the gpio pins to see if it's low (normally high) (or flipped levels).
 That pin will be tied to a jumper or switch.
 When set, the bot will not turn on at boot, allowing for simpler diagnostics, updates, etc.

  - Continue Documentation
+ - [X] Adjust log format to record the source py file, function name, and line number of the code that triggered the log.
+Also consider adding the version atop the log file
+ - Add ram usage check and log it in every 'awake' cycle of program, to try and tease out any possible MemeoryError's kicking up after long periods of time
+ - Log processing: a set of functions and visualizations to process the log files for various useful tidbits.
+Something nicer than grep
+ - formatCode.py: a module to classify each line in a post to identify blocks of code, then to reformat the code for reddit by appending 4 spaces to the start of each newline

 #### Change